Columbia University: Organization

 Columbia University is an independent, privately supported, nonsectarian and not-for-profit institution of higher education.
 Its official corporate name is Trustees of Columbia University in the City of New York.

-In 1754, the university's first charter was granted by King George II; however, its modern charter was first enacted in 1787 and last amended in 1810 by the New York State Legislature.

-Columbia has four official undergraduate colleges: Columbia College, the liberal arts college offering the Bachelor of Arts degree; the Fu Foundation School of Engineering and Applied Science (also known as SEAS or Columbia Engineering), the engineering and applied science school offering the Bachelor of Science degree; the School of General Studies, the liberal arts college offering the Bachelor of Arts degree to non-traditional students undertaking full- or part-time study; and Barnard College.
-Barnard College is a women's liberal arts college and an academic affiliate in which students receive a Bachelor of Arts degree from Columbia University.
-Their degrees are signed by the presidents of Columbia University and Barnard College.
-Barnard students are also eligible to cross-register classes that are available through the Barnard Catalogue and alumnae can join the Columbia Alumni Association.

 Joint degree programs are available through Union Theological Seminary, the Jewish Theological Seminary of America, and the Juilliard School.
 Teachers College and Barnard College are official faculties of the university; both colleges' presidents are deans under the university governance structure.
 The Columbia University Senate includes faculty and student representatives from Teachers College and Barnard College who serve two-year terms; all senators are accorded full voting privileges regarding matters impacting the entire university.
 Teachers College is an affiliated, financially independent graduate school with their own board of trustees.

 Pursuant to an affiliation agreement, Columbia is given the authority to confer "degrees and diplomas" to the graduates of Teachers College.
 The degrees are signed by presidents of Teachers College and Columbia University in a manner analogous to the university's other graduate schools.
 Columbia's General Studies school also has joint undergraduate programs available through University College London, Sciences Po, City University of Hong Kong, Trinity College Dublin, and the Juilliard School.

 The university also has several Columbia Global Centers, in Amman, Beijing, Istanbul, Mumbai, Nairobi, Paris, Rio de Janeiro, Santiago, and Tunis.